French Polynesia – Islands, Education, Tahiti, and Rate – from StateUniversity.com

 E-mail: tahitiinternationalschool@gmail.com

-Tuition Rates: Inquire at school
+Tuition Rates: Inquire at the school

 Université de la Polynésie Française